shekhar-kotekar/Monitoring/README.md

+# Purpose of this repository
+Purpose of this repository is learn and play around with different aspects of application and infrastructure monitoring and observability.

+Technologies which we are planning to use are:
+- Grafana and Prometheus for observability
+- Kafka and RedPanda to store streaming data
+- Spark, Kafka Streams and Apache Ballista / Data Fusion to process data
+- Rust to read network packets and send this data to Kafka / RedPanda

+By using this technology stack we are aiming to learn following:
+    - Rust programming
+    - Adding application monitoring code
+    - Create beautiful dashboards to view application performance
+    - Observe and compare RedPanda / Kafka performance under different load

 ## How to get started?
 - Execute shell script to start both Grafana and Prometheus.
 - Execute `docker inspect <Prometheus container name or ID> | grep IPAddress` and note down IP address